needs/teerank/README.md

 ./teerank-update
 ```

-It put the database in `./.teerank` by default, check it out!
+It puts the database in `./.teerank` by default, check it out!
-The, use teerank.cgi to generate some HTML pages:
+Then, use teerank.cgi to generate some HTML pages:

 ```bash
 PATH=.
 DOCUMENT_URI=/pages/1.html ./teerank.cgi